nicnl31/data-maturity-ranker/README.md

 # Data Maturity Ranker Algorithm

-This is a university project whose primary purpose is to develop a preliminary NLP-based assessment to analyse different companies on how data-mature they are, using a proprietary Data Maturity Model (DMM).
+This project's primary purpose is to develop a preliminary NLP-based assessment to analyse different companies on how data-mature they are, using a proprietary Data Maturity Model (DMM).
 This project will not give the company a metric on how data mature it is, because the metric derived for a single company is not meant to be used only for the company.
 Instead, it will push towards comparing to other companies and how to gain a lead in comparison to the other companies analysed.